 Other considerations: If you’re swapping and want the items back, make sure you label them; it’s easy to mix things up, especially when you’re borrowing from and lending to several people.
 When someone gifts you a hand-me-down, clarify upfront whether they want the item back.
 I also found it helpful to keep a list of what I’d borrowed from whom, so it was easier to return everything that the lenders wanted back.

-What’s your favorite hack to save money on baby stuff?
+What tips do you have for having a baby on a tight budget?
+What’s your favorite baby frugal hack to save money on baby stuff?
 Let us know in the comments!